arunbaby0/arunbaby.com/_dsa/0001-two-sum.md

 load_factor = num_elements / table_size

 Example:
-- 75 elements in table of size 100 → load factor = 0.75
+- ~66 elements in table of size 100 → load factor ≈ 0.66
-- When load factor > 0.75, Python doubles table size
+- When load factor exceeds roughly 2/3, CPython grows the table (with overallocation)
 - This keeps lookup times close to O(1)
 ```